quintindk/devops-voyager/azure/README.md

 ## create cluster

-To spin up a cluster in Azure is extremely simple.
+<s>To spin up a cluster in Azure is extremely simple.
 You will need az cli though and you can instal it using the instructions [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)

 There is one caveat for this to work.
 You need to enable the preview extensions to the Azure-CLI.